stefanbutura/wsl2-hosts/README.md

 The server (server.py) should run on the Windows machine.
 On WSL startup, you can start client.py inside WSL to send a message to the server containing the WSL IP.
 When the server receives the message, it updates all the lines in the Windows hosts file that contain '# WSL' by replacing the first word (the IP) (e.g. 172.29.249.42 mysite.local # WSL)

-This will not work if there are multiple IPs on the same line.

 # Prerequisites

 Python on both Windows and the WSL instance.